boisalai/mlops-zoomcamp-project/README.md

 jupyter notebook
 ```

-Copy and paste to uour local browsewr the second URL starting with `http://127.0.0.1:8888/tree?token=`.
+Copy and paste the second URL, starting with `http://127.0.0.1:8888/tree?token=`,
+to your local browser to access Jupyter notebook on your EC2 instance.

 You should see this.

-TODO
+:x: Section to complete.
+Insert an image.

+You could have opened port 8888 using VS Code.

+To do this:

-In VS Code connected to your instance, open a terminal.
-From the menu, use the **Terminal > New Terminal** or **View > Terminal** menu commands.
+1. In VS Code connected to your instance, open a terminal by using either **Terminal > New Terminal** or **View > Terminal** from the menu.
-Select **PORTS**, click on **Forward a Port** and open the port `8888`.
+2. Select **PORTS**, click on **Forward a Port**, and open port `8888`.

 ![s09](images/s09.png)

-Copy and paste one of the URLs (I have http://localhost:8888/?token=c8de56fa...) to the web browser,
+Now, copy and paste one of the URLs (for example, `http://localhost:8888/?token=c8de56fa...`)
-you should see that Jupyter notebook is alive.
+into your web browser.
+You should see that Jupyter notebook is up and running.

 ![s10](images/s10.png)

 ### Step 14: Authentication to use the Kaggle's public API

-The `kaggle.json` file is typically used to authenticate API requests to the Kaggle service.
-It contains the necessary credentials for the Kaggle API, allowing you to interact with Kaggle datasets, competitions, and other
+The `kaggle.json` file serves as authentication for API requests to the Kaggle service, containing the necessary credentials for interacting with Kaggle datasets, competitions, and other resources programmatically.

-resources programmatically.
+To obtain the `kaggle.json` file, follow these steps:

+1. Navigate to https://www.kaggle.com and log in.
-Navigate to https://www.kaggle.com.
-Go to the [Account tab of your user profile](https://www.kaggle.com/me/account) and select Create API Token.
-This will trigger the download of `kaggle.json`, a file containing your API credentials.
+2. Go to the [Account tab of your user profile](https://www.kaggle.com/me/account) and select "Create API Token."
+This action will trigger the download of the `kaggle.json` file, which contains your API credentials.

-Load the `kaggle.json` file to the instance with the
-following command after changing the **Public IPv4 DNS** (mine is `ec2-3-99-132-220.ca-central-1.compute.amazonaws.com`).
+Once you have the `kaggle.json` file downloaded, load it to your instance using the following command, after modifying the **Public IPv4 DNS** with your instance's value.

 ```bash
 scp -i ~/.ssh/razer.pem ~/downloads/kaggle.json ubuntu@ec2-3-99-132-220.ca-central-1.compute.amazonaws.com:~/mlops-zoomcamp
 ```

+This command will copy the `kaggle.json` file from your local machine to the `mlops-zoomcamp` directory on your instance.

 ### Step 15: Start Prefect